 Once you have your model, profile, and filament loaded, it is time for your first print!

-Your TAZ 3D printer has the ability to print directly from a computer using the included USB cable, or directly from the SD card by using the Graphical LCD controller.
+The TAZ has the ability to print directly from their computer using the USB cable, or if they would like to print from their SD card.

 Printing from SD Card